Environment modules

 which will load the default version of the GNU GCC compiler.
 To load a specific version of the GCC compiler:

-As a rule we do recommend you specify the module version anytime you load a module since (on rare occasions) we may find it necessary to change the default version of a module.
+As a rule we do recommend you specify the module version anytime you load a module since the default version of a module will change over time as we deploy updated software.

 Typing module av with the GCC module loaded will yield additional modules that could now be loaded, such as OpenMPI (OpenMPI).
 In turn, loading OpenMPI will make the Scalable LAPACK (ScaLAPACK) module available for loading.